CLARIAH/pure3dx/docs/manual-admin.md

 The life cycle of an edition starts with somebody that wants to create an edition.

 1. The user logs in.
-2. The user sends a message to an admin (this is not done within the Pure3D system).
+1. The user sends a message to an admin (this is not done within the Pure3D system).
-3. The admin creates a new, blank project and assigns the user in question to it as organiser.
+1. The admin creates a new, blank project and assigns the user in question to it as organiser.
-4. The user, now organiser, encounters the new project on Pure3D and creates a new, blank edition.
+1. The user, now organiser, encounters the new project on Pure3D and creates a new, blank edition.
-5. The organiser assigns editors for that edition; they must be users that have logged in.
+1. The organiser assigns editors for that edition; they must be users that have logged in.
-6. The editors can now write that edition: upload a model, upload media, firing up Voyager Story and add annotations, articles and tours.
+1. The editors can now write that edition: upload a model, upload media, firing up Voyager Story and add annotations, articles and tours.
-7. The organiser and editor can invite reviewers (users that have logged in) to read the edition and give comments; commenting is done outside Pure3D.
+1. The organiser and editor can invite reviewers (users that have logged in) to read the edition and give comments; commenting is done outside Pure3D.
-8. The editor can check the edition for basic sanity at all times.
+1. The editor can check the edition for basic sanity at all times.
+1. After reviewing is complete, but before publishing, the organiser (not the editor) should fill in the fields related to peer review: the kind of review (choose from a drop down list, if this list must be modified, an admin can do that).
+    The reviews themselves can be put in the peer-review-content field, which is a markdown field.
+You can make sections in markdown, e.g. as follows:

+    ```
+    ## Review 1

+    Good work, but address the following remarks:

+    *   Check spelling consistently in the articles
+    *   Give references to the persons mentioned in the description.

+    ## Review 2

+    I welcome this publication.
+No further remarks
+    ```

+1. If you have obtained a DOI elsewhere, now is the moment to fill this in to the DOI(s) field.
+As the name suggests, you can put in multiple fields.
+    These DOI(s) will be used to generate a citation on the published edition's page.
+    If this field is blank, the url to the published edition's landing page will be used in the citation.
-9. When an edition is publication ready, the organiser can publish it;
+1. When an edition is publication ready, the organiser can publish it;
     it will then appear in the **P** app in a more professional styling; there will also be links from this edition in **A** to its published counterpart in **P** and back.
 Note that editions and projects in **A** are accessed by URLS that